simonrw/rust-fitsio/README.md

 ## Feature support

 Supported features of the underlying `cfitsio` library that _are_ available in `fitsio` are detailed in [this tracking issue](https://github.com/mindriot101/rust-fitsio/issues/15).
+If a particular function is not implemented in `fitsio`, then the underlying `fitsfile` pointer can be accessed through an unsafe API.

 ## Examples